Malaya Optical is writing this to reassure you that we are doing whatever is necessary to protect all our patients and staff during MCO 3.0.

 After seeing the devastating impact on those affected overseas, it is our duty to reassure you that our team at Malaya Optical is taking all proactive measures to protect our valued customers/patients by implementing the highest standards of health and hygiene to stay safe.
 As this is an ongoing pandemic worldwide, we would be updating and changing our policy to ensure everyone’s safety.

-As optometry is classified as essential services by the ministry of health, we would be open during the CMCO.
+As optometry is classified as essential services by the ministry of health, we would be open during the MCO 3.0.

 As a courtesy we ask that all patients/visitors to Malaya Optical and all staff please oblige us with the following when visiting :

--We would be required to ask you to fill up a declaration form in accordance with the CMCO.
+-We would be required to ask you to scan MYSEJATERA APP in accordance with the MCO 3.0 guidelines.

 -We would also be taking your temperature as well.